You're Invited (In Cannes): "Supercharging Creativity Through Compliance"

-On June 25th in Cannes, the Global Advertising Lawyers Alliance will be hosting a program, “Supercharging Creativity Through Compliance" on board the iconic Slipper Stad Amsterdam, a three-masted flagship anchored in the bay of Cannes.
-The event, which is hosted by VIA in partnership with the City of Amsterdam, begins at 10 a.m.
+On June 25th in Cannes, the Global Advertising Lawyers Alliance will be hosting a program, “Supercharging Creativity Through Compliance" on board the iconic Clipper Stad Amsterdam, a three-masted flagship anchored in the bay of Cannes.
+The event, which is hosted by VIA in partnership with the City of Amsterdam, and co-sponsored by the European Advertising Standards Alliance, the International Advertising Association, and the International Council for Ad Self-Regulation, begins at 10 a.m.

 Against the backdrop of Dutch heritage and Amsterdam’s creative spirit, we’ll explore how responsible advertising, smart self-regulation, and bold creativity can work together to build stronger global brands.